Wiki · Person · Last reviewed June 23, 2026

 John Schulman

-John Schulman is an AI researcher, OpenAI co-founder, co-author of Proximal Policy Optimization, and a central figure in the reinforcement-learning and post-training lineage that helped turn large language models into assistant-like systems.
-He is currently co-founder and chief scientist at Thinking Machines Lab.
+John Schulman is an AI researcher, OpenAI founding member, co-author of Trust Region Policy Optimization and Proximal Policy Optimization, and a central figure in the reinforcement-learning and post-training lineage that helped turn large language models into assistant-like systems.
+His public profile identifies him as co-founder and chief scientist at Thinking Machines Lab.

 Snapshot